Ben (Jorge Ben album)

 Ben is the ninth album by Brazilian artist Jorge Ben, released in 1972.
-The album has one of Jorge Ben's most famous songs, "Taj Mahal", and "Fio Maravilha", paying homage to Flamengo's iconic striker Fio Maravilha.
+The album has one of Jorge Ben's most famous songs, "Taj Mahal from India", and "Fio Maravilha", paying homage to Flamengo's iconic striker Fio Maravilha.

 "Taj Mahal" and Rod Stewart

 Ben filed a copyright infringement lawsuit claiming Rod Stewart's 1978 song "Da Ya Think I'm Sexy?" had been derived from "Taj Mahal".
 The case was "settled amicably" according to Ben.
 Stewart admits "unconscious plagiarism" of Ben's tune in his 2012 autobiography.

 Track listing

 All songs composed by Jorge Ben.